 Babies love to be held and cuddled.
 They want to hear your voice, listen to your heartbeat, see your face, and inhale your unique smell.
 Crying might just be because they are feeling lonely and want to be reassured with a cuddle.

 Despite what your great aunt or grandma might say, you can’t spoil a newborn baby by giving them too many cuddles (source).

 I am sure you appreciate how we feel as adults if we are too hot or too cold.
 We don’t resort to crying, but we certainly don’t feel comfortable.

 Babies let us know they are uncomfortable by crying.
-While they like to be warm and cozy, maybe that extra blanket is one layer too many.
-On the other hand, they might need an extra layer if it’s a bit chilly.
+While they like to be warm and cozy, they might need an extra layer of clothing if it’s a bit chilly.

 7. Something Is Causing Them Pain

 Do you sometimes find the odd tag on a piece of clothing will scratch and irritate?
 I know I do and it’s really annoying.
 Your baby might be experiencing a similar thing, it could be a clothes tag, or even the clothing itself, that they find scratchy.